 We understand the importance of responsible environmental operations and event planning and as such we will reduce greenhouse gas emissions and waste across both our operational activities and our event deliveries.
 In order to achieve this, we are committed to:

-• Pledging to the UNFCCC Race to Zero
+• Pledge to the UNFCCC Race to Zero

 • Supporting our employees to switch to renewable energy in their homes.